The 2021 ACA Open Enrollment runs from November 1, 2020 through December 15, 2020

 The Patient Protection and Affordable Care Act (PPACA), which is generally referred to as the ACA with no doubt changed the way Americans access and purchase their health insurance more than any other legislation ever passed by congress.
-The Trump Tax plan eliminated the Individual Mandate penalty beginning with the 2019 plan year.
+The Trump Tax plan did not eliminate the Individual Mandate penalty, however made the penalty amount $0 beginning with the 2019 plan year.

-One of the main features of the Affordable Care Act is Subsidies or ‘Advance Premium Tax Credit’ (APTC) for those who qualify based on their income to assist paying for the coverage.
-Generally a subsidy is available up to 400% of the Federal Poverty Level based on the Tax Filing Household.
+One of the main features of the Affordable Care Act is Subsidies or ‘Advance Premium Tax Credit’ (APTC) for those who qualify based on their income for assist.
+Generally a subsidy is available up to 400% of the Federal Poverty Level based on the Tax Filing staus of the Household.
 In addition ‘Cost Sharing’ arrangements (reduced deductibles, co-pays, etc.) are also available in addition to the subsidy for those that qualify.
 At lower income levels you may qualify for Medicaid depending on your state of residence and/or your children may qualify for the Children’s Health Insurance Program (CHIP).

 Subsidies are not available to those that have ‘Affordable and Essential’ coverage offered through their employer, rather you participate in the plan or not.
 There are other rules which should be reviewed in full by those that feel they qualify.

 You can also use the subsidy calculator on the Kaiser Foundation website to estimate your Subsidy amount by clicking here

 How you buy your individual health insurance will depend on the state you live in.
 Some states set up Health Insurance Exchanges or Marketplaces – other states did not.
 Resident’s of states that elected not to set up exchanges default to the Federal Exchange at www.healthcare.gov